-The daughter’s birth years precede the registration of births in Franklin County.
+Both of Geroge Karlsbeger's daughters were born before the required registration of births in Franklin County.
 Therefore I must search for alternative records.
 These include newspapers, probate records, land records, and gravestones.

 Current Conclusion For Which Sister Married Charles

-Although I have not completed a reasonably exhaustive search, I think I have enough evidence to support my conclusion.
-I think that Magdalena in 1870 and Mary M in the 1880 Census is the same person and the sister who married Charles Stahl.
+For now, I have concluded that Magdalena in 1870 and Mary M in 1880 are the same person named Mary Magdalena.
+She married Charles Stahl.